Skip to main content

 Vikas

-Clinical Senior Lecturer in Clinical Pharmacology & Therapeutics, Honorary Consultant in Cardiovascular & Internal Medicine and WHRI Deputy Lead for Teaching
+Clinical Senior Lecturer in Clinical Pharmacology & Therapeutics, Honorary Consultant in Cardiovascular & Internal Medicine, and WHRI Deputy Lead for Teaching

-Centre: CV Medicine and Devices
+Centre: Cardiovascular Medicine and Devices

 Email: v.kapil@qmul.ac.uk